 All junior exhibitor non-perishable items are judged Thursday before the Fair.
-For the year 2021 and the year 22, please watch your 4-H newsletter and other postings for possible schedule changes.
+For the year 2021 and the year 22, please watch your 4-H newsletter, our website, fonddulaccountyfair, or our facebook: Fond du Lac County Fair for possible schedule changes.
 The perishable items are judged Tuesday before the Fair.
 Junior judging will be done face-to-face.
-All open class non-animal exhibits are judged Wednesday of the Fair, except antiques, which are judged at 1 p.m. on Tuesday.
+All open class non-animal exhibits are judged Tuesday of the Fair.